Transport in Brisbane: Airports

 Brisbane Airport, leased by the Brisbane Airport Corporation and located north-east of the city centre, is the biggest airport in Australia in terms of land size.
 Brisbane Airport is the third busiest airport in the country behind Sydney and Melbourne Airports respectively.
 Separated into domestic and international terminals, Brisbane Airport has frequent passenger and freight flights, providing direct flights to every capital city in Australia as well as many destinations in Asia, Oceania, and the Middle East.
 Virgin Australia, the second largest airline in Australia, is headquartered in Brisbane, while other major airlines Qantas and Jetstar both fly from Brisbane Airport.

-The Airport railway line provides a link between the Domestic and International Terminals at Brisbane Airport and the city, taking approximately 20 minutes to travel from Central station to the Airport stations.
+The Airport railway line provides a link between the Domestic and International Terminals at Brisbane Airport and the city.
+The railway line takes approximately 20 minutes to travel from Central station to the Airport stations.

 Archerfield Airport, located in Brisbane's southern suburbs, caters to general aviation.
 Other local airports can be found at Caboolture and Redcliffe.

 Seaports

 The Port of Brisbane is on the lower reaches of the Brisbane River and on Fisherman Island at the river's mouth; it is the third most important port in Australia for value of goods.
 Container freight, sugar, grain, coal and bulk liquids are the major exports.
 Most of the port facilities are less than three decades old, and some are built on reclaimed mangroves and wetlands.
 Historically, Brisbane's port facilities were located as far upstream as the central business district.

 The economic region near the river's mouth including the port, airport and refineries is known as the Australia TradeCoast.
-Cruise ships are able to use an international cruise terminal at Portside Wharf in Hamilton.
+Cruise ships are able to use an international cruise terminal at Luggage Point in Pinkenba.